 She was also charged by Mayor Pugh with “the restructuring of city government,” an effort that has so far yielded no public plans.

-Typically, the chief-of-staff job is low visibility.
-She was on hand at an unusual mayoral late-night “call to action” on crime in February, but since then, has been a remote presence at City Hall, rarely appearing at public meetings.
+While on hand during an unusual mayoral “call to action” on crime in February, Edwards has been a remote figure at City Hall, rarely appearing at public meetings.

 One source reported that Edwards, 45, has expressed frustration with her lack of authority within the bureaucracy.